MRtrix3/mrtrix3/docs/dwi_preprocessing/masking.rst

 By default, if no manual selection is made here using either the ``-software`` command-line option or the ``Dwi2maskTemplateSoftware`` configuration file entry, the ``antsquick`` approach will be used.

+This algorithm necessitates the specification of a template image and corresponding binary mask image defined on that template.
+These two images must be provided by the user either using the ``-template`` command-line option, or the ``Dwi2maskTemplateImage`` and ``Dwi2maskTemplateMask`` configuration file options (see :ref:`dwi2mask_config`).

 The registration operation can be expected to perform best if the specified template image is of comparable shape and image contrast to that of the